 During this period, Isaac was also a Methodist and congregant of the Wesleyan Chapel, and he was affiliated politically with the Free Soil Party (Wellman 206, 208).
 The Van Tassels appear in an 1850 census record taken by Isaac Fuller.

 Naomi's and Isaac's household is listed next to that of Isaac's elder brother Abram.
-Isaac is 37 and Naomi is 27, and they live with four children under the age of 7: William Henry, Mary Ann, George, and Martha.
-Isaac is the second cooper among the signers of the Declaration--a feature he shares with Robert Smalldridge.
+Isaac is 37, Naomi is 27, and they live with four children under the age of 7: William Henry, Mary Ann, George, and Martha.
+Isaac is the second cooper among the signers of the Declaration--a feature shared with Robert Smalldridge.
 He is also the fourth signer profiled so far whose spouse, for whatever reason, did not lend her signature to the Declaration of Sentiments.

 According to her epitaph, Naomi Van Tassel died in 1853 and is buried in Restvale Cemetery.
 Her loss might be connected to the delivery and short life of a boy, Clarence, born in 1852.
 Daughter Martha also vanishes from record during the 1850s.

 Isaac, now a single parent of 46, is recorded in the 1860 census for Seneca Falls with his adolescent children, Mary, William, and George.